Chains of "FAMILIAR"

 Why FAMILIAR is referred to as a demon in stories about witches?
 Something that is also referred to as a well known, something we used to, a habit..?
 Let's Discuss!

-Well we don't, not until those habits no longer serve us, and no longer fit whilst keeping us hostage in the house where we no longer feel at home.
-And when old rules become a true like of a tight-tight box we find ourselves in, which won't let us stand up and spread our wings and fly, then it's probably time to re-evaluate everything and adjust accordingly.
+Well we probably don't - until those habits no longer serve us, and no longer fit, whilst keeping us hostage in the house where we no longer feel at home.
+When old rules become a true-like of a tight-tight box we find ourselves in, which won't let us stand up and spread our wings and fly, then it's probably time to re-evaluate everything, reflect and adjust accordingly.

 IF YOU CAN RELATE, READ ON